MirantisContainers/mke-docs/content/docs/operations/mke-virtualization/virtualization-use-scenario.md

 ## Attach a disk to a virtual machine

 {{< callout type="note" >}}
-  The following example scenario requires the presence of `local-volume-provisioner`.
+  The following example scenario uses the `HostPathProvisioner` component, which is deployed by default.
 {{< /callout >}}

 1. Manually create the `example-pvc.yaml` file, using the